rpRIGGS/rpRIGGS/README.md

-👋 I'm @rpRIGGS, the driving force behind **PowerMoves Gaming** and **PowerMoves Development**.
+👋 I'm @rpRIGGS, owner of **PowerMoves Gaming** and the driving force behind **PowerMoves Development**.

-🎮 As the owner, I lead the creation and management of diverse roleplay experiences.
-Our flagship project, **PowerMoves RP on FiveM**, is currently in active server development.
-We're also expanding, with **PowerMoves RP on RedM** and **PowerMoves DayZ** both in the planning phase.
+🎮 My passion lies in crafting immersive roleplay experiences on FiveM, with **PowerMoves RP** as our flagship project.
+We're also expanding into new territories with PowerMoves RP on RedM and PowerMoves DayZ in the planning phase.

+💻 As a lead developer, my core expertise is in **Lua scripting**.
+While my primary preference is the **qb-core framework**, I actively develop with robust support for **qbx_core** and **ESX**, ensuring broad compatibility for our scripts.

-💻 My hands-on role extends to **PowerMoves Development**, our dedicated FiveM script division.
-With over **5 years of personal roleplay experience** across major servers, I bring a unique "roleplayer's perspective" to every script.
-This insight allows me to tackle a long list of "I wish the script could do this..." problems, developing solutions that foster broader, more immersive roleplay scenarios.
-My specialization is in crafting robust **Lua** solutions, primarily leveraging the **qb-core framework**, while also tackling broader FiveM development challenges.
+💡 With over **5 years of personal roleplay experience** across major servers, I bring a unique "roleplayer's perspective" to development.
+This allows me to tackle the common "I wish the script could do this..." challenges, creating innovative solutions that foster deeper, more immersive roleplay scenarios.

-💡 I'm constantly innovating and optimizing across all our ventures, aiming to deliver unique, high-performance, and truly immersive gameplay.
+🚀 I'm constantly innovating, optimizing, and pushing the boundaries to deliver high-performance and truly engaging gameplay across all our ventures.

-💬 Interested in server architecture, game development, or collaboration on next-level roleplay mechanics?
-Let's connect on Discord: #rpRIGGS
+💬 Let's connect if you're interested in game development, server architecture, or collaborating on next-level roleplay mechanics.
+Find me on Discord: `#rpRIGGS`

 <!---
 rpRIGGS/rpRIGGS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.